-Collaborative Place Design is a unique stakeholder and community engagement practice which helps everyone collectively imagine and build their future home, neighbourhood or place.
+Collaborative Place Design is a unique stakeholder and community engagement method which helps everyone collectively imagine and build their future home, neighbourhood or place.

-The practice applies unique methods of collaborative design (Co-design) such as customisable scaled models to help the planning, design, development and implementation of urban plans, projects and policy.
+We apply collaborative design (Co-design) and gamification to create unique tools such as customisable scaled models to help the planning, design, development and implementation of urban plans, projects and policy.

-The process of Co-design promotes genuine participation in problem solving and solution seeking.
+The process promotes effective engagement and genuine participation in problem solving and solution seeking.
 It is highly inclusive, playful, exploratory and educational.

 Collaborative Place Design breaks through urban planning and design challenges and can be used for: